MarinaFX/Petstore-Guice/README.md

 ## This is a simple project of a petstore using Google's framework of IoC Guice.
 Furthermore, it is going to be deployed on a Docker container using a Jetty server.

 ## The Dockerfile
 As mentioned earlier, this project will be deployed using docker, therefore I made a Dockerfile to optimize the process of pulling images and deploying the project.
-This is one of my first projects dealing with docker, so humour me if you find any mistakes/bad practices within it!
+This is one of my first projects dealing with docker, humour me if you find any mistakes/bad practices within it!
 Here follows the Dockerfile:

 ```